Mahesh Singh Naorem

-Naorem Mahesh Singh (born 1 March 1999) is an Indian professional footballer who plays as a winger for Indian Super League club East Bengal.
+Mahesh Singh Naorem (Naorem Mahesh Singh, born 3 March 1999) is an Indian professional footballer who plays as a forward for Indian Super League club East Bengal and the India national team.

 Club career

 Early career

 Born in Manipur, Singh began his career in his home state with Birchandra Memorial Sporting Club.
 He soon joined the youth side of Shillong Lajong, playing for the club in the Shillong Premier League.

 Shillong Lajong

 Prior to the 2018–19 season, Singh was promoted to the first-team.
 He made his professional debut for Shillong Lajong on 28 October 2018 against Aizawl.
 He scored a brace, two goals in the 20th and 51st minutes, as Shillong Lajong won 2–1.

 Kerala Blasters

-In 2020, it was announced that Naorem had signed for the Indian Super League club Kerala Blasters from Shillong Lajong F.C.
+In 2018, it was announced that Naorem had signed for the Indian Super League club Kerala Blasters from Shillong Lajong F.C.
+Mahesh was part of Reserve squad of the club.
+Even though he impressed then Blasters assistant coach Ishfaq Ahmed, Mahesh never made an appearance for Kerala Blasters.
+He was loaned out to different clubs during his stint at Blasters.

 Sudeva FC (loan)

 In 2021, Mahesh was loaned to the I league side Sudeva Delhi for a season-long deal for getting enough playing time.
 He made 14 appearances and scored two goals for the club.